Food Traditions That Nourish Women Around the World

 Nourishment, Health, and Evidence-Based Wisdom

-Food Traditions and Women's Leadership
+Food Traditions as a Platform for Women's Leadership

 Economic Empowerment Through Culinary Enterprise

-Mindful Eating and Emotional Resilience
+Mindful Eating, Ritual, and Emotional Resilience

 Beauty, Body Image, and the Politics of Eating